 He wasn’t always destined for the stars, however, and as a youth was dismissed by many in his native Argentina as being too small for football.
 But Barcelona were desperate to sign him, and paid for growth hormone treatment for two years as part of their package to bring him to Catalonia from boyhood club Newell’s Old Boys.

 Messi has since reached the highest peaks, regularly scoring over 50 goals a season to help Barcelona dominate La Liga in the 2010s.
-He’s also won four Champions League trophies, regularly starring in finals.
-He’s also scored some of the most iconic goals in history, with his best arguably being his run and finish against Bayern Munich in 2015, in which defender Jerome Boateng was so bamboozled by the Argentine’s dribbling he fell to the floor.
+He’s also won four Champions League trophies and scored some of the most iconic goals in history, with his best arguably being his run and finish against Bayern Munich in 2015, in which defender Jerome Boateng was so bamboozled by the Argentine’s dribbling he fell to the floor.

 So there you have it, the world’s greatest football legends.
 For more footballing insight, check out our football tips page!